Pouryakillsound/django_social_network/README.md

 Just for beginning

-This is a very simple social networking website which its frontend is only and only made by Bootstrap
+This is a very simple social networking website which its frontend is only and only made by Bootstrap ...

-Clone it and run 'py manage.py runserver' after you create a venv...
+create a venv then run 'python manage.py migrate' and then then 'python manage.py migrate'.